100 Men Who Care of Central Oregon–Operating Principles

 - The organization must agree not to create, sell, or distribute a list with our members’ contact information, and agree not to solicit our members directly for further contributions.

 - An organization not selected at one meeting will remain eligible for re-nomination at subsequent meetings.
+However, if an organization pitches at two meetings without being selected as our quarterly recipient, that organization is ineligible for re-nomination for one year.

 - An organization that receives funds from 100 Men is not eligible for future consideration for one year.